Explanation of Fees

-Fees for auditors and courses taken for audit are the same as those charged for courses taken for credit at both the undergraduate and graduate levels.
-Audited credit hours will be added to hours taken for credit to determine full-time or part-time status for fee assessment purposes.
+Tuition and Fees for courses taken with the audit grading method are charged just as courses taken for credit at both the undergraduate and graduate levels.
+Credit hours taken as audit will be added to hours taken for credit in order to determine full-time or part-time status for fee assessment purposes.
 Special Students are assessed fees in accordance with the schedule for the comparable undergraduate or graduate classification.

 Late Payment Fee

 A 5% fee is incurred on the total account balance at time of assessment once per Fall, and once per Spring on amounts past due.
 An additional 1.5% fee may be incurred in subsequent months where a past due balance remains.

 Late Registration Fee

 Late Registration begins on the first day of classes.
 All students initiating registration for the semester on or after this date will be assessed a $20 late registration fee.